Take in Panoramic views of the Dartry and Ox Mountain Ranges at Raghly Harbour, County Sligo…

 Nowadays, the harbour is home to local fishing boats, recreational craft and a wide variety of sea birds.

 There is also a very scenic 5km looped walk you can take from the harbour which takes in fantastic views of Rosses Point, Sligo Bay and Benbulben and Knocknarea mountains.
+The fabulous loop walk now takes you on a cliff edged walk around the famous punchbowls, where the sea meets to land in spectacular scenery.
+A must see!
 Apparently this walk was also a great favourite of Sligo’s famous poet W.B.
 Yeats.